Temozón Municipality

-Temozón Municipality (in the Yucatec Maya language: “Place of the swirl”) is one of the 106 subdivisions of the State of Yucatán in Mexico.
-Its municipal seat is located in the City of Temozón.
+Temozón Municipality (in the Yucatec Maya language: "Place of the swirl") is a municipality in the Mexican state of Yucatán.
+Its municipal seat is located in the city of Temozón.

-Location
+Geography

 This municipality is located in the eastern region of the state.
 It is between latitudes 20° 48 'and 20° 57' north and longitudes 87° 47' and 88 ° 16' west.

 Its northern border is Calotmul - Tizimín, to the south is Valladolid, on the east Chemax and the west Espita and Uayma.

 Communities

 The municipality is made up of 99 different communities, of which the most important are: